zumasys/docs/site/jbase/administration/installation-guides/windows-compiler-installation/README.md

 ## For jBASE Releases 5.6.6, 5.7.1 and later

-The jBASE installer will install and configure a suitable C compiler for compiling JBC programs as a prerequisite to installing jBASE.
+The jBASE installer will install and configure a suitable C compiler for compiling jBC programs as a prerequisite to installing jBASE.
 The compiler installation is initiated by clicking the "Install or Configure C Compiler" button on the Prerequisites page of the jBASE installation.

 The steps are: